 Customization can slow the eventual move to upgrades of other software and systems.
 There is a slower cycle to release updates and many changes involve heavy IT intervention.

-Cost and cost-effectiveness is a real issue here.
+Cost and cost-effectiveness is real issue here.
 The cloud option offers a scale of services in a way that is powerful, affordable, and easy to accommodate.

 Outages happen across the board, but with the on-premise solution, it is up to you to deal with the issue or issues at hand and get things back on track, regardless of costs, time, maintenance, or anything else.

 The upside of On-Premises vs Cloud

 Potentially, the long-term costs of on-premise: annual maintenance fees, one-time license fees, perpetual license models, are generally lower than the cumulative recurring costs of SaaS software.
 The oft-cited break-even point is between two and three years.
 Consider the options and variables carefully.

 You take responsibility for data security, but you don’t have to worry about potential legal hassles from governments or providers.
 What’s yours is yours; you just have to be willing to take responsibility for it and rigorously protect it.

 What’s this doing in this section?
 Well, not being reliant on the cloud can be a big plus; particularly in areas where access is not reliable, or in places where it may not be desirable for your business.

 You deploy according to your needs; build or buy solutions to tailor a complete system designed specifically for your business.
-Buying rather than building can also negate some powerful downsides in this area.
+Buying rather than the building can also negate some powerful downsides in this area.

 Let’s end where we started.
 In business, as in life, trust is key to so much.
 With on-premise, you are compelled only to trust yourself and your own people.
 If you can do that, you’re in a very good place.